 Aboriginal background

-The Aboriginal background equity loading is a funding allocation to support NSW public schools to meet the additional learning needs of Aboriginal and/or Torres Strait Islander students.
+The Aboriginal background equity loading is a funding allocation to support NSW public schools to meet the specific learning needs of Aboriginal and/or Torres Strait Islander students.

 Every NSW public school with enrolments of Aboriginal and/or Torres Strait Islander students receives this funding.